rosthalken/legal-reasoning/README.md

 6. Divide metadata and predictions data.
 `python split_predictions.py`

 The annotation data for this project is available [here](https://drive.google.com/file/d/1i7dcshwcgCBF3TVLbNBC-Hutw8qVreTq/view?usp=sharing).

+The fine-tuned model can be downloaded [here](https://huggingface.co/rosamondthalken/legal-reasoning).

 If you use this data, please cite [Modeling Legal Reasoning: LM Annotation at the Edge of Human Agreement](https://aclanthology.org/2023.emnlp-main.575.pdf).